Save on holiday costs and get peace of mind with a credit card that includes travel insurance.

 What are the advantages and drawbacks of travel insurance credit cards?

-- Indispensable covers provided.
-In today’s age, travel insurance is very important for any traveller.
-Going to a different country with different customs, medical coverage, and security can make overseas travel insurance invaluable.
-Travellers can use a standalone travel insurance cover or take advantage of complimentary travel insurance.
-Standalone covers are often quite expensive, so using complimentary insurance could help you save on travel costs.
+- Provides essential travel cover.
+Going to a country with different customs, medical coverage and security can make overseas travel insurance an important asset.
+Standalone travel insurance policies are often quite expensive, so using complimentary insurance provided by a credit card could help you save on travel costs.

 What should I be wary of?

 - Terms and conditions.
 While this may be a tedious practice, reading the terms and conditions is crucial to ensure you understanding the opportunities and boundaries of your insurance.
-If you have any doubt about your cover after referring to such documents, you may wish to contact the issuer directly to confirm any queries.
+If you have any doubt about your cover after referring to such documents, you may wish to contact the insurance provider directly.

 Looking for more comprehensive travel cover options?
 Review policy options from Australian insurers

-If you travel regularly, a credit card with complimentary travel insurance could help you save time and money on your next trip.
-As the level of cover as well as the eligibility requirements will vary according to the card and insurance issuer, it’s important to compare your options and read the terms and conditions in order to find the insurance that suits your needs most.Back to top
+If you travel regularly, a credit card with complimentary travel insurance could help you save time and money on additional expenses.
+As the level of cover and the eligibility requirements will vary according to the card and insurance issuer, it’s important to compare your options and read the terms and conditions so you can find a card with insurance that suits your needs.Back to top

 Frequently Asked Questions